-- The applicant(s) (all employed applicants) has been continuously employed with their current primary employer for a minimum of two years.
-A Request for Verification of Employment (VOE) (Form RD 1910-5, comparable HUD, FHA, VA or Fannie Mae form, or other equivalent), or a VOE prepared by an employment verification service (e.g. The Work Number) must be provided.
+- statements that meet the requirements of Chapter 9.
+Cash on hand is not eligible for consideration as a compensating factor. - The applicant(s) (all employed applicants) has been continuously employed with their current primary employer for a minimum of two years.
+A Request for Verification of Employment (VOE) (Form RD 1910-5, comparable HUD, FHA, VA or Fannie Mae form, or other equivalent), or a VOE prepared by an employment verification service (e.g., The Work Number-) must be provided.
 Applicants that have received Social Security benefits or retirement income for two years may utilize this compensating factor with documentation to support the history of receipt of benefits.
-This compensating factor is not applicable for self-employed applicants. - The proposed PITI does not exceed the applicant's current verified housing expense by more than \$100 or 5 percent, whichever is less, for the 12-month period preceding loan application.
-Verification of housing expenses may be documented on a Verification of Rent (VOR), Verification of Mortgage (VOM), or credit report, as noted in Chapter 10.
-The VOR, VOM, or credit report must include the actual payment due and report no more than one 30 day late payment for the previous 12 months.
+This compensating factor is not applicable for self-employed applicants. - The proposed PITI does not exceed the is equal to or less than the applicant's current verified housing expense by more than \$100 or 5 percent, whichever is less, for the 12-month period preceding loan application.
+Verification of housing expenses may be documented on a Vverification of Rrent (VOR), Verification of Mortgage (VOM), -or credit report, as noted in Chapter 10.
+The VOR, VOM, -or credit report must include the actual payment due and report no more than one 30 day late payments or delinquency for the previous 12 months.
 Rent or mortgage payment histories from a family member or interested party will not be considered unless 12 months of canceled checks, money order receipts, or electronic payment confirmations are provided.
-A history of less than 12 months will not be considered an acceptable compensating factor. - The subject property is an energy efficient home based on the International Energy Conservation Code (IECC) standards, defined as: - For new construction, the dwelling meets or exceeds the IECC in effect at the time of construction.
-The lender is responsible for verifying the home meets the IECC standards, with evidence maintained in the lender's permanent loan file.
-Refer to Chapter 12 for guidance in documenting thermal standards for new construction dwellings. - For existing dwellings, the dwelling meets or exceeds the current IECC.
-Existing dwellings that have been retrofitted to meet the current IECC standards are eligible.
-The lender is responsible for verifying the home meets the current IECC standards, with evidence maintained in the lender's permanent loan file.
+A history of less than 12 months will not be considered an acceptable compensating factor. - The dwellingsubject property- is an energy efficient home based on the International Energy Conservation Code (IECC) standards, defined as: - For new construction, the dwelling is energy-efficient in accordance with the Rural Energy Plus provision.
+The dwelling must be a new construction property that meets or exceeds the IECC in effect at the time of construction. the energy efficiency standards outlined in the most current edition of the International Energy Conservation Code.
+The lender is responsible for verifying that the home meets the IECC standards, and with evidence of this requirement must bemaintained in the lender's permanent loan file at the time of construction.
+Refer to Chapter 12 for guidance in documenting thermal standards for new construction dwellings.